Azure/Ignite2019_IaC_pre-day_docs/ARM Template/03 - Helpers/Guide.md

 ## Assign the Network Security Group to a Subnet

-The security group must be assigned to the network or network card.
+The security group must be assigned to a sbunet or network card.
 Placing the security group on a subnet will secure all resources in that subnet.
 Find the subnet named "subnet-1" in the template.
-Copy and paste the following code inside, and at the top of, the properties object of the subnet resource defintion above the addressPrefix:
+Copy and paste the following code inside, and at the top of, the properties object of the subnet resource defintion - above the addressPrefix:

 ```json
             "networkSecurityGroup": {